SumoLogic/sumologic-documentation/docs/metrics/metrics-queries/aggregation-tips.md

 ## Disable tips

-If you prefer not to see query tips, choose **Disable Query Tips** from the three-dot more options menu in the Metrics Explorer.
+If you prefer not to see query tips, choose **Disable Query Tips** from the three-dot kebab menu in the Metrics Explorer.

 <img src={useBaseUrl('img/metrics/disable-query-tips.png')} alt="line-commented.png" />